SteelCompendium/data-md-dse/Bestiary/Monsters/Fossil Cryptic/Statblocks/Fossil Cryptic.md

     distance: 5 burst
     target: Each enemy in the area
     effects:
-      - effect: A target must be on the ground.
+      - name: Special
-        name: Special
+        effect: A target must be on the ground.
-      - effect: >-
+      - name: Effect
-          The area drops 2 squares and is difficult terrain.
+        effect: The area drops 2 squares and is difficult terrain.
 Each target enemy falls, while each target ally drops safely.
 Additionally, each target enemy makes an **Agility test**.

-          - **≤11:** 9 damage; prone
+        t1: 9 damage; prone

-          - **12-16:** 5 damage
+        t2: 5 damage

-          - **17+:** The target moves to the nearest unoccupied space outside the area.
+        t3: The target moves to the nearest unoccupied space outside the area.
   - name: No Escape
     cost: Villain Action 3
     keywords: